devopstrainings/linux-basics-katakoda/01-Server Creation in AWS/step5.md

 ![Key Pair](https://gitlab.com/cit-devops/intros/uploads/7c2fd2045593377289fbdc7156a0a8a8/image.png)

 Finally after the server created, You will get a public IP.
-Connect to the server
+Connect to the server using the following command.